-The main driver for IPv6 [RFC2460] deployment is its larger address space [CPNI-IPv6].
-This larger address space not only allows for an increased number of connected devices, but also introduces a number of subtle changes in several aspects of the resulting networks.
-One of such changes is the reduced host density (Nr. of addresses/Nr. of hosts) of typical IPv6 subnetworks: with default IPv6 subnets of /64, each subnet comprises more than 1.844 10^19 addresses; however, the actual number of nodes in each subnet is likely to remain similar to that of IPv4 subnetworks (at most a few hundred nodes per subnet).
-This lower host-density has lead to the widely-established myth that IPv6 address-scanning attacks are unfeasible, since they would require a ridiculously long time (along with a tremendous amount of traffic) to be successfully performed.
+The main driver for IPv6 [RFC2460] deployment is its larger address space [CPNI-IPV6].
+This larger address space not only allows for an increased number of connected devices, but also introduces a number of subtle changes in several aspects of the resulting networks. of these changes is the reduced host density (the number of addresses divided by the number of hosts) of typical IPv6 subnetworks: with default IPv6 subnets of /64, each subnet comprises more than 1.844 10^19 available addresses; however, the actual number of nodes in each subnet is likely to remain similar to that of IPv4 subnetworks (typically a few hundred nodes per subnet).
+[RFC5157] describes how this significantly lower IPv6 host-density is likely to make classic network address scans less feasible, since even by applying various heuristics, the address space to be scanned remains very large.
+RFC 5157 goes on to describe some alternative methods for attackers to glean active IPv6 addresses, and provides some guidance for administrators and implementors, e.g. not using sequential addresses with DHCPv6.